 The Class of 2008 may not be particularly deep with star players, but the top two help carry the load.
 That includes Alabama’s first Heisman Trophy winner, Mark Ingram and Oregon’s LaMichael James.
 Ingram was a rock for Nick Saban and Alabama en route to a BCS championship in 2010, in which the bruising back won title game MVP honors.
 Ingram would later be the only running back chosen in the first round of the 2011 NFL Draft and he has made three Pro Bowls in his 11-year career.
 LaMichael James, who actually beat out Ingram for the Doak Walker Award in 2010 and was a finalist for the Heisman that same year, would end up as a second-round draft pick a year later.
 The next-level guys in the class have had some NFL success as well, including Oregon State’s Jacquizz Rodgers.

-Best of the Class: Melvin Gordon, Ka’Deem Carey, Tre Mason, Bishop Sankey, Devonta Freeman
+Best of the Class: Melvin Gordon, Ka'Deem Carey, Tre Mason, Bishop Sankey, Devonta Freeman, Jay Ajayi

 Best of the Rest: De’Anthony Thomas, Isaiah Crowell, Kenny Hilliard, Javorius Allen, Akeem Hunt, Mike Bellamy, Jordan Canzeri

-The Class of 2011 was a solid group of running backs, but also one without much fanfare outside of Wisconsin’s Melvin Gordon, a unanimous All-American, Doak Walker Award winner and Heisman Trophy runner-up in 2014.
-Washington’s Bishop Sankey was a first-round draft pick in 2014 but played his college years in relative obscurity out west despite setting school rushing records previously held by Corey Dillon.
-Arizona’s Ka’Deem Carey, a fourth-round pick in 2014, was more heralded, earning consensus All-American honors in 2012 and ‘13.
-Auburn’s Tre Mason helped the Tigers win an SEC title and play for a national title, and LSU’s Kenny Hilliard also won an SEC title.
+The Class of 2011 was a solid group of running backs, but also one without much fanfare outside of Wisconsin's Melvin Gordon, a unanimous All-American, Doak Walker Award winner, and Heisman Trophy runner-up in 2014.
+Washington's Bishop Sankey was a first-round draft pick in 2014 but played his college years in relative obscurity out west despite setting school rushing records previously held by Corey Dillon.
+Arizona's Ka’Deem Carey, a fourth-round pick in 2014, was more heralded, earning consensus All-American honors in '12 and '13.
+Auburn's Tre Mason helped the Tigers win an SEC title and play for a national title, and LSU's Kenny Hilliard also won an SEC title.
 Devonta Freeman won a national title at Florida State and decided to turn pro after posting 1,016 rushing yards.
 At Boise State, Jay Ajayi racked up 50 rushing touchdowns in three seasons.